 The plant.
 A new 300-megawatt power station at Wales will feed the grid, with the first turbine due online by the end of 2026.

 The build.
-Three new substations are far advanced, material procurement is done, and the works logged over two million injury-free man-hours.
+Three new substations are far advanced, and material buying is done.
+The works logged over two million injury-free man-hours.

 The timeline.
 All turbines are due by early 2027, with full combined-cycle operation targeted for June 2027.

 Guyana has brought its most ambitious energy project to the brink of the finish line.
-The transmission network for its Gas-to-Energy scheme is now 99 percent complete, putting a long-promised halving of electricity bills within reach by the end of the year.
+The transmission network for its Gas-to-Energy scheme is now 99 percent complete, putting a long-promised halving of bills within reach this year.

 Guyana’s Power Line to Halve Electricity Bills Hits 99%.
 (Photo Internet reproduction)